OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 and IPv4 connections; an IPv6 network still needs router advertisements to provide a routable address.

+Advanced and command-line installs may lower RAM to 128 MiB.
+The 256 MiB recommendation remains because the OCI entry point supervises the producer, diagnostics process, and Gunicorn master/worker processes together; use the 128 MiB setting only where occasional swap use during rendering is acceptable.

 The PVE container notes use the same general presentation as Community Scripts: the Inkplate application icon and title, direct links to the GitHub repository, documentation, published container package and issue tracker, followed by the